HiroIshida/quick_tutorial/day1.md

 <img src="https://raw.githubusercontent.com/HiroIshida/quick_tutorial/master/images/day1_6.png" alt="none" title="day1_6" width="200">
 </div>
 You can see the two coordinates (diplayed by white arrows) are equal to each other.

+Note that a solution of IK will be changed if initial solution is changed. (please try different initial solution and solve IK).
+At the worst case, IK cannot be solved (usually happens).
+Intuitively speaking, if the target end-effector pose is far from the initial pose, solving IK becomes difficult and likely to be failed.
+To get over this problem, it is effective to prepare "mid pose" in the middle of the current and targeted end effector pose.
+Then solve IK for "mid pose" first, and by using obtained angle-vector for "mid-pose" as an initial solution, solve IK for target pose.
+(TODO: need editing)

 ### Other notes
 1. A pitfall for float vector is that, if you call function inside `#f( )` (e.g. `#f(0 0 (deg2rad 30))`) you will get error: